eSignature Legality Guide

 eSignature Legality Summary

-The basic position in Scotland is that a written signature is not required to form a contract.
+The position in Scotland is that a written signature is not required to form a contract.
 Contracts are generally valid if legally competent parties reach an agreement, whether they agree verbally, electronically or in a physical paper document.
 As such, any electronic signature is capable of forming most contractual obligations under Scots law.

 the constitution of:

-a contract or unilateral obligation for the creation transfer, variation or extinction of a real right in land;
+a contract or unilateral obligation for the creation transfer, variation or extinction of a real right in land,

-a gratuitous unilateral obligation except an obligation undertaken in the course of business; and
+a gratuitous unilateral obligation except an obligation undertaken in the course of business, and

 a trust whereby a person declares himself to be a sole trustee of his own property or any property he may acquire;